aya-lang/aya/manual/type_annotations.md

 ## Create container type `T`

-Container types are just a list followed by a type.To create a single container type from them we use the `T` operator.
+Container types are just a list followed by a type.
+To create a single container type from them we use the `T` operator.
 They have the same syntax as block headers.

 ```